-Under the earlier CARES Act, joint returns of couples where only one member of the couple had a Social Security number were generally ineligible for a payment – unless they were a member of the military.
-But this month’s new law changes and expands that provision, and more people are now eligible.
+Under the earlier CARES Act, joint returns of couples where only one member of the couple had a Social Security Number "(SSN)" were generally ineligible for a payment – unless they were a member of the military.
+But the new law changes expand that provision, and more people are now eligible.
 In this situation, these families will now be eligible to receive payments for the taxpayers and qualifying children of the family who have work-eligible SSNs.
 People in this group who don’t receive an Economic Impact Payment can claim this when they file their 2020 taxes under the Recovery Rebate Credit.

 Is any action needed by Social Security beneficiaries, railroad retirees and those receiving veterans’ benefits who are not typically required to file a tax return?

-Will I receive anything for my tax records showing I received a second Economic Impact Payment?
+Will I receive anything for my tax records showing I received an Economic Impact Payment?